 In 1967 the cat as we know it today takes a leap.
 Nuremberg cartoonist Lutz Backes creates Puma’s memorable trademark and one of the most famous trademarks worldwide.
 Reflecting that, the PUMA product range is extended to also include sportswear, and the logo begins to appear more frequently on products such as performance apparel and bags.

 In 1979 the world famous “No. 1 Logo” gets in position: The PUMA takes its leap across the upper right corner of the word logo.
 Only minor changes have been made over the years.
 The eye and nuzzle are gone and the ears are more pronounced today.

 In 1986 the company goes public as PUMA AG and their stock is traded on the Munich and Frankfurt stock exchanges.
 Armin Dassler, PUMA CEO and son of the company founder Rudolf Dassler, celebrates this moment with his colleagues from the board.

-In 2011 PUMA begin to trade under the name of PUMA SE.
+In 2011 the PUMA brand began to trade under the name of PUMA SE.
 With the completion of the transformation, Franz Koch becomes Chief Executive Officer and succeeds Jochen Zeitz after 18 years as Chairman and CEO of PUMA AG.